 Kristen Simmons has a master’s degree in social work and is an advocate for mental health.
-She lives with her family and their precious greyhound Rudy in Tampa, Florida.
+She lives with her family and their precious greyhound Rudy in Cincinnati, Ohio.

 In 30 words or more…